camiscaff/ipadtest_mireille/README.md

 Define your configuration settings in `gulpfile.js` (see gulpfile_sample.js).

-Run `gulp phonegap-build`, to compile the app, upload it to PhoneGap Build, package it and download the packaged app file (by default `idevxxi.ipa`, in the project directory).
+Run `		`, to compile the app, upload it to PhoneGap Build, package it and download the packaged app file (by default `idevxxi.ipa`, in the project directory).

+Note 2016-11-02: ran into error Cannot find module 'gulp-load-plugins' - which had already been the case in March 16, 2016.
+I did `sudo npm install` and then ran the compile again.
+That error disappeared but got bower missing; reinstalled it but still:
+Error: Bower components directory does not exist at app/bower_components

 ### Manually